Stapleton, Bristol: Stapleton Church

-Old Font

-The square font in the West porch has been dated to about 1000.
+The old square font in the West porch has been dated to about 1000.
 When the second church was demolished this font was sold to Bishop Monk's former butler, who kept the Bell Inn, where it was used as a geranium pot.
 It was discovered and returned to the church by the Revd.
 W. H. Shaw (Rector 1891–1908).
 The font, of Dundry stone, has an overflow channel in one corner; other marks show where the hinges and lock were fitted for the font-cover, necessary to prevent the superstitious use of the consecrated water.

-Recent Improvements

 1987: Gas central heating installed.
 Toilet adjoining Vestry.
 Access ramp by Vestry door with level approach and new opening to side of North Porch.

 1993: Electric lighting, which had replaced gas in 1948, renewed.
 New floodlighting for spire.